Some Impossibility Results for Inference With Cluster Dependence with Large Clusters: Consistent Estimation of Variance

-The nontrivial part of the theorem is to show that either of the conditions (a) and (b) is \textit{necessary} for the consistent estimability of $\sigma_{LR}^2$ in $\mathcal{P}_{n,\mathcal{N}}^{\mathcal{M}_n}(c)$.
-For this, we employ Lemma \ref{lemm: basic} after computing the loglikelihood process under cluster dependence.
+The nontrivial part of the theorem is to show that the condition (\ref{cond2}) is \textit{necessary} for the consistent estimability of $\sigma_{LR}^2$ in $\mathcal{P}_{n,\mathcal{N}}$.
+Suppose that the condition of (\ref{cond2}) fails, which implies that one has at least one nonnegligible cluster.
+Then, we show that $\sigma_{LR}^2$ is not consistently estimable.
+For this, we employ Lemma \ref{lemm: basic} after computing the log-likelihood process under cluster dependence.
+More specifically, suppose first that the observations consist of only a single large cluster.
+Then, we note that the model $\mathcal{P}_n$, due to the lack of knowledge on the dependence structure, does not exclude the LTIC Gaussian experiment: $\Phi(0,\Sigma_n(\sigma^2,\delta))$.
+Then we show that

-To study the implication of these results in practice, let us introduce the following definition. \begin{definition} Let $\mathcal{M}_n$ be a given cluster structure of $\{1,...,n\}$, $n \ge 1$.